dewm3734/Hidden-Repository-36/README.md

 | CYBR ENGR Test 2 | Wed 17th May  |
 | Comp Assignment 9/8+9 | Mon 18th May  |

+Note the large gap between the 11th and the 17th.
+This is where we should be getting a lot of work done and can be treated as both a catch up and a get ahead period for the project.
+Challenge code may be written in this time.
+If this happens challenge test case creation will have to be accerated and more minds put towards it.

+After report submission is Assignment 10 for Comp and Cybr Test 2.
+Because of this we may want to complete the parts sooner than scheduled.

 ### Timeline
+Note this is a team timeline and the Invidvidual Report will have to be completed in your own time.
+This time is provided while finalising the Group report and logs between the Friday 19th and Wednesday 24th of May however should be worked on throughout by the individual.

 | Date | Agenda | What we want to accomplish |
 |----------|------|-------------|